A Gaussian Sliding Windows Regression Model for Hydrological Inference: Sliding Windows Regression Model

 \section{Sliding Windows Regression Model}

-Our problem setup is based on a univariate input time series $x_T$ and a univariate target time series $y_T$ on a common, discrete time domain $T = [t_{\max}]$, where $[n]$ denotes the index set $\{0,\dots,n\}$.
-In the motivating application $x_T$ and $y_T$ represent rainfall and streamflow, respectively.
-The modeling goal is to represent the target value $y_t$ at time $t\in T$ based on time-lagged observations of $x_{[t]}$.
+We assume that a univariate input time series $\bm{x}_T$ and a univariate target time series $\bm{y}_T$ are given on a common, discrete time domain $T = [t_{\max}]$, where $[n]$ denotes the index set $\{0,\dots,n\}$.
+In the motivating application $\bm{x}_T$ and $\bm{y}_T$ represent daily rainfall and streamflow, respectively.
+The modeling goal is to represent the target value $y_t$ at time index $t\in T$ based on time-lagged observations of $\bm{x}_{[t]}$, i.e., up to time $t$.

 Our proposed model pursues the idea that the effect of precipitation on streamflow follows a mixture of $k$ kernels associated with temporal windows, each one characterizing a particular flow path (groundwater flow, sub-surface flow, or overland flow).
-Ultimately, we aim to represent the respective processes by weight vectors $\bm{w}^{(1)}, \dots, \bm{w}^{(k)} \in \mathbb{R}^{t}$; each vector is over a range of lagged times and is associated with one flow path.
-Computing a weighted sum of the lagged time series $x_{[t]}$ with one such weight vector $\bm{w}^{(i)}$ delivers us an estimate for the amount of streamflow associated with the flow path $i\in \{1,\dots,k\}$ at time $t$.
+Ultimately, we aim to represent the distribution of response times from flow path $i\in \{1,\dots,k\}$ by weight vector $\bm{\kappa}^{(i)} \in \mathbb{R}^{t+1}$.
+Note that the length of $\bm{\kappa}^{(i)}$ is formally time-dependent based on its dimension.
+Since the sub-vector of non-zero weights remains the same over time, zero padding is used at the end to comply with the dimensionality of $\bm{x}_{[t]}$.
+Thus, the time index is left out in a slight abuse of notation.
+Computing a weighted sum of the lagged time series $\bm{x}_{[t]}$ with one such weight vector $\bm{\kappa}^{(i)}$ models the contribution to streamflow $y_t$ associated with flow path $i$.
 Summing the contributions gives the overall flow.
 To facilitate explanations, we present the model for the special case of only $k=1$ window first, and extend it to multi-window scenarios afterwards.